pprados/virtual-dataframe/README.md

 ### The code run with dask, but not with pandas or cudf ?
 You must use only the similare functionality, and only a subpart of Pandas.
-Develop for dask_cudf. it's easier to be compatible with others frameworks.
+Develop for *dask_cudf*. it's easier to be compatible with others frameworks.

 ### `.compute()` is not defined with pandas, cudf ?
 If you `@delayed` function return something, other than a `VDataFrame` or `VSerie`, the objet has not